 Davitt Jones Bould is committed to high quality legal advice and client care.
 If you are unhappy about any aspect of the service you have received or about the bill, please contact your Client Account Manager in the first instance.
-Should they be unable to deal with your complaint the next step would be to contact the firm’s Managing Partner.
+Should they be unable to deal with your complaint the next step would be to contact the firm’s Senior Partner.
 We have a procedure in place which details how we handle complaints which is available on request from our office.

 If you are not satisfied with our handling of your complaint you can ask The Legal Ombudsman to consider the complaint.
 Normally you will need to bring a complaint to The Legal Ombudsman within six months of receiving a final written response from us about your complaint, and within 12 months from when the problem occurred.

 The Legal Ombudsman can be contacted at the following address:

 Under legal and professional rules we may have to stop acting for you if there is a conflict between your interests and those of another client, or between our interests and your interests.
 We will not be liable to you for any losses arising from a termination of the engagement.

 Subject to compliance with the professional rules that regulate our conduct as lawyers, we cannot be prevented or restricted by reason of our relationship with you from advising other clients, including clients whose interests might now or in the future be contrary to your own.

 Duties to the Court